greensleeves8/kickstarter_analysis/README.md

-Based on the data we analyzed comparing the success of Kickstarter campaigns to their financial goals, the campaigns most likely to succeed were projects with a financial goal under $5000, though campaigns in the range of $35000 to $45000 also had a high rate of success, though in a extremely small sample size.
-Financial goals over $45000 were very unlikely to meet their financial goals.
+Based on the data we analyzed comparing the success of Kickstarter campaigns to their financial goals, the campaigns most likely to succeed were projects with a financial goal under $5000, though campaigns in the range of $35,000 to $45,000 also had a high rate of success, albeit in a extremely small sample size.
+Financial goals over $45,000 were very unlikely to meet their financial goals.

 - What are some limitations of this dataset?